chironb/ChiCLI/README.md

 *"Deym thanks for this!
 Looks amazing!
 Will try out soon."
 ~ RBJeffrey, Reddit User*

+*"Awesome work!"
+~ Oldbitcollector*

-*Please note: these public quotes do not imply endorsment of any kind.*
+*Please note: these public quotes do not imply endorsement of any kind.*

 ChiCLI - Features List: